-Now, though, there’s just so much content being produced.
+Now, though, there’s just so much content churning out daily.
 There’s this cool site called Internet Live Stats, and, as of the time of this writing, just over five million blog posts have been published — today.
 And 73% of major organizations hire someone to manage their content production.
 Combine facts like that with the rise of the gig economy, and most readers at least suspect that there are a lot of nameless, faceless writers working in their PJs from the comfort of home.

 Arielle Reyes of Kosmic Content agrees:

 “Today, I think most reasonable adults understand that a majority of content out there is likely crafted by a professional or by an outsourced team.
 This is also true of thought leaders, who, once you think about it, do not exactly have time to sit down and write a 1200-word article on a regular basis.
 I don’t think anyone I know, both professionally and personally, would truly be shocked to find out that someone of prominence didn’t write their own content.”

-So now that we’ve got the deception factor out of the way, what’s left of the 2016 ethical concerns?
+So now that the deception factor is out of the way, what’s left of the 2016 ethical concerns?

 Content is written by people who don’t know what they’re talking about

 That may be true at the content mill end of the spectrum.
-If you’re making $20 per article, you’ve got to crank out articles so fast to make a living that there isn’t time to do research.
+If you’re making $20 per article, you must crank out articles so fast to make a living that there isn’t time to do research.
 The math just doesn’t add up.

 Personally, I often spend more time researching topics than writing an article.
 Even if it’s a topic I know well, I want to make sure I refer and link to the latest data, trends, etc. I never assume I know everything about a topic, even after writing about it for years.
 Things change!